Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 All these species are little known except to collectors, but I'd like to change that as I'm fascinated by the form and tenacity of these drought smart plants.

-Maybe you feel the same way and would like to grow some of these unusual, colourful and rare hardy succulents in your xeric garden - if you're in Canada, now you can!
-Order your Jovibarba at the Garden Shop.
+Maybe you feel the same way and would like to grow some of these unusual, colourful and rare hardy succulents in your xeric garden.